On a recent Thursday, all Malcolm Reed could think about was how to get his hands on a warm coat and a new pair of shoes.

 But although the pandemic has subsided, the shelter system never recovered.

 There are about 3,000 available shelter beds in the city, according to DFSS.
-But the system that manages the shelters counted 11,683 active clients — or unhoused people already in the system — as of early March.
+But the system that connects people to permanent housing counted 11,683 active clients as of early March.
 And as of this week, another 4,414 Chicagoans were waitlisted for housing support services.

 “The shelter beds available are just a fraction of what we actually need,” said Niya Kelly, the director of state legislative policy for the Chicago Coalition for the Homeless.